What Does Net 30 Mean?

 | New customer, no credit history | Start with Net 15 or CIA | Extend to Net 30 once the customer establishes a payment track record. |

 In theory, Net 30 means you get paid in 30 days.
 In practice, the average B2B invoice on Net 30 terms is paid in 45-60 days.
-That gap between the stated terms and actual collection creates a significant cash flow and operational burden.
+That gap between stated terms and actual collection creates a working capital squeeze, especially for growing companies that can't afford to float 2 months of receivables.

-When you have dozens or hundreds of contracts — each with their own Net 30 clock ticking — manually tracking which invoices are overdue, which need a first reminder, and which need escalation becomes a full-time job.
+When you have dozens or hundreds of contracts — each with their own Net 30 clock — manually tracking which invoices are overdue, which need a first reminder, and which need escalation becomes a full-time job.
+Miss a follow-up and the invoice ages further.

 Related Payment Terms